ArthurYdalgo/laravext/docs/README.md

 ## Final Thoughts

-This is my first "big" project aimed to be used by the community, and it's just a side project.
-This repo may contain flaws/bad choices (but who doesn't), or code that may cringe the hell out of you.
+This is my first "big" project aimed to be used by the community, and it may contain flaws/bad choices (but who doesn't), or code that may cringe the hell out of you.
 Use it if you like, ignore it if you hate it.

 PRs are welcome, but I may ignore them at my disclosure.